isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="PDT"></div>

-### (c) Pre-Departure Polymerase Chain Reaction (PCR) Test
+### (c) Pre-Departure COVID-19 Test

-<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo a pre-departure COVID-19 PCR test.</i></p>
+<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo a pre-departure COVID-19 test.</i></p>

 #### 1. Are travellers under the VTL required to take any pre-departure COVID-19 PCR tests?

-All travellers, except those aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019), must undergo a COVID-19 polymerase chain reaction (PCR) test within 48 hours before departure for Singapore.
+All travellers, except those aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019), must undergo a COVID-19 polymerase chain reaction (PCR) test [or Antigen Rapid Test (ART) for entry into Singapore from 11 November 2021, 2359hrs] within 48 hours before departure for Singapore.

-For example, if the visitor departs for Singapore on 15 September 2021, the test must be taken no earlier than 13 September 2021.
+If the pre-departure test is taken on 1 November 2021, it will be valid for departures up to 3 November 2021, 2359 hours

-The pre-departure COVID-19 PCR test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>.
+The pre-departure COVID-19 test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>.
 The test result certificate must be in English and state the following:

 - the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
-- a negative COVID-19 PCR test result;
+- a negative COVID-19 test result;
-- the date and time when the COVID-19 PCR test was taken; and
+- the date and time when the COVID-19 test was taken; and
-- the name of the testing institution conducting the COVID-19 PCR test.
+- the name of the testing institution conducting the COVID-19 test.

-Travellers are responsible for making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test.
-They must also bear the cost of their pre-departure COVID-19 PCR test.
+Travellers are responsible for making their own appointments with the testing institutions to take their pre-departure COVID-19 test.
+They must also bear the cost of their pre-departure COVID-19 test.
 Please check with the listed testing institutions for the cost of the test.

-Travellers, who are unable to produce a valid pre-departure COVID-19 PCR test result certificate during check-in at the departure airport, will be refused boarding by the airline.
+Travellers, who are unable to produce a valid pre-departure COVID-19 test result certificate during check-in at the departure airport, will be refused boarding by the airline.

 ---